SenseLogic/CODEX/README.md

     *   Immediately fix any **design or implementation flaws** you encounter, because if you don't, no one else will, and technical debt will accumulate, eventually crippling the entire project.
     *   Continue to write **clean, maintainable code** to limit software entropy, which will help you **ship faster** by sustaining high productivity as the project grows in size and complexity.

-*   **Never waste performance**, or poor performance will eventually come back to haunt you.
+*   **Never waste performance**, or poor performance will eventually come back to haunt you, so :
+    *   Don't repeat expensive operations at close intervals.
+    *   Use short term caches to reuse recent database queries results if you can.
+    *   Don't use the original images and videos in your website pages.
+    *   Only use optimized versions of smaller dimensions which have been reencoded at much higher compression ratios.
+    *   Use dictionaries to avoid iterating several times over big arrays.

 *   **Design before you code** by quickly drafting :
     *   A short text or UI flow showing how to use the application, to optimize the **user interface** before implementation.